tokenika/eosfactory/steem.md

 ### Architecture

 In *EOSFactory* you use Python to interact with your smart-contracts.
 However, under the hood our toolset is powered by C++.
-Python outside, while C++ inside.
+We have Python outside, while C++ inside.

 Thus *EOSFactory* is composed of two layers: